gsaha009/ChargedHiggsAnalysis/README.md

 There is also an `yaml` with all relevant information to produce the jobs.
 Be careful with the names of the directories i.e. jobDir, outDir etc.
 Let's consider `analysis_2017_config.yml`.
 User should check `appDir`, `jobDir`, `exeToRun` and `outDir`.
 A python script `runAnalysis.py` uses an `yaml` to produce the jobCards.
 The following command can produce the jobCards for the datasets mentioned in the `yaml`.
-It also enables to sumbit condor jobs directly.
+It also enables condor job submission directly.
 ```
 cd MakeJobsAndSend/
 python runAnalysis.py --configName analysisBLA.yml --suffix Foo [--send]